philipturner/differentiation/README.md

 Only depend on this package when compiling with a release toolchain.
 If you are using a development toolchain, ensure you DO NOT depend on this package.
 Doing so may cause undefined behavior.

-Swift has no built-in macros for detecting presence of development toolchains - if it does, please contact me immediately!
+Swift has no built-in way to detect presence of development toolchains - if it does, please contact me immediately!
 If your project regularly compiles with both release and development toolchains, you may need a complex build system to ensure this conditional dependency.
 For example, the development toolchains you test might always be of a higher Swift version than the release toolchains.
 However, hard-coding conditional checks for a specific Swift version will not work after the next Swift release.

 ```swift
 import Differentiation